 Model walls such as precast panels and blockwork as shear free walls to reduce their contribution to the lateral stiffness of the building.

 Model joints and corbels with shear and axial movement fixed or free.

 View and design for the stresses in the plane of the slab.

 Add steel cross bracing to the reinforced concrete building.

 Model friction or end bearing piles to support your structure and input initial settlement.

-View detailed reports of all results in text, Excel or PDF format.
+View detailed reports of all results in Word, Excel or Text format.

 Supply clients, architects and builders with the standalone 3D viewer allowing them examine your 3D model.

 Material Types per Level